Tetrabutylammonium hydroxide

-Tetrabutylammonium hydroxide is the chemical compound with the formula (C4H9)4NOH, abbreviated Bu4NOH with the acronym TBAOH or TBAH.
+Tetrabutylammonium hydroxide is a chemical compound with the formula (C4H9)4NOH, abbreviated Bu4NOH with the acronym TBAOH or TBAH.
 This species is employed as a solution in water or alcohols.
 It is a common base in organic chemistry.
 Relative to more conventional inorganic bases, such as KOH and NaOH, Bu4NOH is more soluble in organic solvents.

 Preparation and reactions

-Solutions of Bu4NOH are usually prepared in situ from butylammonium halides, Bu4NX, for example by reacting them with silver oxide or using an ion exchange resin.
+Solutions of Bu4NOH are usually prepared in situ from butylammonium halides, Bu4NX.
+For example, by reacting them with silver oxide or using an ion exchange resin.
 Attempts to isolate Bu4NOH induces Hofmann elimination, leading to Bu3N and 1-butene.
 Solutions of Bu4NOH are typically contaminated with Bu3N for this reason.